 - 9.4.1 Communication of the 60-day deadline - 9.4.1.1 The 60-day deadline is included in clear, prominent language in all relevant communications from the HSREC.
 Communications are sent to the email and/or campus mail addresses provided by the researcher.
 It is the researcher's responsibility to ensure that the correct email address is provided. - 9.4.2 Negotiable circumstances - 9.4.2.1 Circumstances may prevent the researcher from meeting the response deadline.
 When the researcher contacts HSREC Administration in advance of the deadline, HSREC Administration may negotiate a later deadline with the researcher. - 9.4.3 Identification of missed deadlines - 9.4.3.1 HSREC Administration uses the HSREC database and other means to track researcher response deadlines. - 9.4.3.2 HSREC Administration will, if workload permits, remind the researcher about a response deadline that is near via emails or InfoEd RIMS.
 However, researchers should not rely on such reminders.
-There is no automated system for such reminders.

-9.4.4 Notification of researcher

-- 9.4.4.1 As soon as possible after the passed deadline, HSREC Administration sends a letter to the researcher and study contact.
-See the definitions of "Administrative Closure" and "Withdrawal" for a description of the circumstances appropriate for each type of letter. - 9.4.4.2 The letter can be sent by email, through campus mail or InfoEd RIMS. - 9.4.4.3 The item is considered withdrawn or administratively closed on the date and time when the letter is sent. - 9.4.4.4 Appropriate data entry is performed in the HSREC database. - 9.4.5 Physical disposition of the item - 9.4.5.1 Items that were submitted for an already-approved study (e.g., Amendments; Progress Reports) - 9.4.5.1.1 The item is appropriately annotated by HSREC Administration (e.g., "response not received by deadline") and then filed in the study's HSREC file.
-A copy of the notification letter and any reminder attempts are also placed in the file.

-9.4.6 Initial applications

-- 9.4.6.1 If the application received HSREC review, it is considered an HSREC record.
+There is no automated system for such reminders. - 9.4.4 Notification of researcher - 9.4.4.1 As soon as possible after the passed deadline of 60 days, HSREC Administration sends a letter to the researcher, study supervisor, Academic Head of Department, Postgraduate Office and Research Support Structure.
+See the definitions of "Administrative Closure" and "Withdrawal" for a description of the circumstances appropriate for each type of letter. - 9.4.4.2 The letter can be sent by email, through campus mail or InfoEd RIMS. - 9.4.4.3 The researcher will be given a final 30 days to respond in writing.
+If no response was received during this time, the study will be closed in InfoEd RIMS. - 9.4.4.4 The item is considered withdrawn or administratively closed on the date and time when the letter is sent. - 9.4.4.5 Appropriate data entry is performed in the HSREC database. - 9.4.5 Physical disposition of the item - 9.4.5.1 Items that were submitted for an already-approved study (e.g., Amendments; Continuation Reports) - 9.4.5.1.1 The item is appropriately annotated by HSREC Administration (e.g., "response not received by deadline") and then filed in the study's HSREC file.
+A copy of the notification letter and any reminder attempts are also placed in the file. - 9.4.6 Initial applications - 9.4.6.1 If the application received HSREC review, it is considered an HSREC record.
 It is annotated by HSREC Administration ("response not received by deadline").
 A copy of the notification letter (which may be either a Withdrawal Letter or an Administrative Closure Letter) and documentation of any reminder attempts are also placed in the file. - 9.4.6.2 If the application did not receive HSREC review (for example, it was an HSREC application that underwent only pre-review screening), the application is considered an HSREC record.
 A copy of the Withdrawal Notification letter and documentation of any reminder attempts are attached to the application.